rpineda26/stalgcm/README.md

 **transition functions**

 ## :x: restrictions
-1. let s be an element from sigma, s should never be = '-' or '+'
+1. let s be an element from sigma, s should never be = '-' or '+' or ' '
    - '-' is reserved for the left end marker
    - '+' is reserved for the right end marker
+   - ' ' the space character is used to separate the sigma elements from the machine definition
    - if your string input uses these symbols, replace them with some other symbol.
 2. state names should be unique
 3. transition function reading left end marker '-' as input should always result to 'right' direction